rbe549/rbe549.github.io/project3.md

   <div style="clear:both;"></div>
 </div>

-This algorithm represents a scene using a fully-connected (non-convolution) deep neural network, whose input is a single continuous 5D coordinate (spatial location ($$x, y, z$$) and viewing direction $$\theta, \psi$$) and whose output is the volume density and view-dependent emitted radiance at that spatial location.
+This algorithm represents a scene using a fully-connected (non-convolution) deep neural network, whose input is a single continuous 5D coordinate (spatial location ($$ x, y, z $$) and viewing direction $$\theta, \psi$$) and whose output is the volume density and view-dependent emitted radiance at that spatial location.

 <div class="nerf_loss">
   <img src="/assets/2019/p3/nerf_loss.png" width="80%">